knpuniversity/php-beginner-series/knpu/episode2/request-new-page.rst

 -----------------------------------------

 We're going to keep coding on the project from episode 1.
-If you don't have that code, just download from the screencast page and unzip it.
+If you don't have that code, just download it from the screencast page and unzip it.
 Once you've done that, we just need to start the PHP web server.

 Open a terminal and move into the directory where the unzipped files live.